composewell/streamly/design/optimization-guidelines.md

 # Guidelines for writing well optimized code

 Stream operations are always part of a loop.
-Usually the loop consiste of a stream generation or an unfold operation followed by stream transformation functions (e.g. map) and then a stream elimination operation or a fold operation.
+Usually the loop consists of a stream generation or an unfold operation followed by stream transformation functions (e.g. map) and then a stream elimination operation or a fold operation.

-The default or most common stream representation used in streamly is `StreamD` which is a direct style stream reprensentation.
+The default or most common stream representation used in streamly is `StreamD` which is a direct style stream representation.
 All the direct style operations in a loop "fuse" together to form a tight machine loop eliminating any intermediate constructors, therefore, reducing allocations and cpu cost.
 This elimination of intermediate constructors in a loop is known as stream